kclick91/Science-Fiction-Technology/README.md

 # Science-Fiction-Technology
-A repository of technologies that would be neat to have whether found in science fiction or not.
+A repository of technologies that would be neat to exist whether found in science fiction or not.